 We must also look at the date of the slaying; August 2, the day after Lughnasadh, the Celtic harvest festival and a traditional time of sacrifice.
 Interestingly, as a seemingly feeble offering, Rufus’s illegitimate son had died in very similar circumstance on the day of another Celtic festival, May Day Eve.
 It’s alleged that the boy offered himself in his father’s place but the old religion demanded the sacrifice of the king himself.
 William Rufus was buried without ceremony and refused the last rites of the church.

 Who Killed the King?

 Duncan does not believe that the evidence points to an ancient rite but rather assassination.
 Could the huntsman have been bribed by William’s youngest brother Henry?
-Indeed Henry’s actions after Rufus’s death certainly point to this, within twenty four hours of Rufus’s death the king had been buried in the morning and by afternoon, Henry had seized the Treasury, and was on is way to London to be crowned.
+Indeed Henry’s actions after Rufus’s death certainly point to this, within twenty-four hours of Rufus’s death the king had been buried in the morning and by afternoon, Henry had seized the Treasury and was on his way to London to be crowned.

 While the evidence seems to both explanations, we will never know for sure but there is so much symbology in the death that I feel that the ritual evidence cannot be completely ignored.
 Maybe Henry did organise the death, but with his brother Rufus, based on the advice of the protectors or Druids of the old religion.
 Rufus seemingly knew that he would be dying that day and could have gone along with the whole ritual if it was for the good of the earth and England.
 Maybe Rufus has more of an argument of being our national saint than the Turkish Saint George since Rufus allegedly self-sacrificed himself for the good of England?